espressif/esp-skainet/README.md

 ## Hardware Preparation

-To run ESP-Skainet, you need to have an ESP32 development board which integrates an audio input module .
-We use [ESP32-LyraT-Mini](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-Korvo V1.1](https://github.com/espressif/esp-skainet/blob/master/docs/en/hw-reference/esp32/user-guide-esp32-korvo-v1.1.md) in examples.
+To run ESP-Skainet, you need to have an ESP32 or ESP32-S3 development board which integrates an audio input module .
+We use [ESP32-LyraT-Mini](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-Korvo V1.1](https://github.com/espressif/esp-skainet/blob/master/docs/en/hw-reference/esp32/user-guide-esp32-korvo-v1.1.md) or [ESP32-S3-Korvo-1 V4.0](https://github.com/espressif/esp-skainet/blob/master/docs/en/hw-reference/esp32s3/user-guide-korvo-1.md) in examples.

-On how to configure ESP32 module for your applications, please refer to the README.md of each example.
+On how to configure your applications, please refer to the README.md of each example.

 ## Software Preparation